Yamauchi Chiyo: Life

 After Toyotomi Hideyoshi died, Japan entered a period of war again.
 Later, prior to the Battle of Sekigahara (1600), while Chiyo was held a political hostage by Ishida Mitsunari of Western army, she sent secret letters with important information to the Tokugawa Ieyasu's Eastern Army.
 Chiyo was forced to support Mitsunari while Kazutoyo was beside Ieyasu.
 She was taken hostage to force Kazutoyo to join the Western army, which is why Ieyasu suspected Yamauchi's loyalty.

 Although Chiyo was supervised by Ishida Mitsunari, she continued to send secret letters with important information, letting the Tokugawa's supporters know Mitsunari's raising of troops right before the Battle of Sekigahara.
 When sending letters to the Eastern army, she sent a letter to her husband saying, "Don't worry about me, do what you have to do."
 Furthermore, she never allowed her husband to open the letter, she just asked him to hand it over to Ieyasu and show his loyalty.
 Thanks to Chiyo's sagacity, Kazutoyo won Ieyasu's credibility.
 The Yamauchi clan would be richly rewarded after the battle, when Ieyasu awarded Kazutoyo with Tosa Domain.
 It is often said that the foundation of Tosa domain was due to Chiyo's heroic actions.
 Kazutoyo exalted his wife by saying, "If it weren't for Chiyo, I would have never been able to make my name known in this country."

 Yamauchi Kazutoyo never took a concubine, though it was a known tradition for samurai, and he never left Chiyo although she was only able to have one child, a girl named Yonehime.
 Chiyo survived the entire Sengoku period, dying in 1617, two years after the Siege of Osaka.

 Legacy

 Chiyo and Kazutoyo are one of the most celebrated samurai couples in Japan.
 Their loyalty and their determination to survive the period of war have eternalized the couple in history.
 Due to her virtuous character, Chiyo was honored in paintings, poems and popular culture.

-Reproductions of Chiyo's image can be found in a number of places; a bronze statue of her and the horse she gave her husband, which stands near the ascent to Kochi Castle, close a statue of her husband on horseback and full armor; a bronze status of her, holding the reins of the horse, and her husband, located in the park below Gujo Hachiman castle in Gifu Prefecture; and a portrait of her in retirement, wearing the garb of a Bhikkhuni.
+Reproductions of Chiyo's image can be found in a number of places; a bronze statue of her and the horse she gave her husband, which stands near the ascent to Kochi Castle, close a statue of her husband on horseback and full armor; a bronze statue of her, holding the reins of the horse, and her husband, located in the park below Gujo Hachiman castle in Gifu Prefecture; and a portrait of her in retirement, wearing the garb of a Bhikkhuni.
 There a shrine dedicated to Chiyo and Kazutoyo for strong marriage.